Tizard Mission: Meetings

 Tizard met Vannevar Bush, the chairman of the National Defense Research Committee, on 31 August 1940, and arranged a series of meetings with each division of the NDRC.
 When the American and British teams met, there was initially some cautious probing by each side to avoid giving away too much without getting anything back in exchange.
 At a meeting hosted by NDRC's two-month-old "Microwave Committee" chairman Dr Alfred Loomis at the Wardman Park Hotel on 19 September 1940 the British disclosed the technical details of the Chain Home early warning radar stations.
 The British thought the Americans did not have anything like this, but found it was virtually identical to the US Navy's longwave CXAM radar.

-The Americans then described their microwave research done by Loomis and Karl Compton earlier in 1940.
+The Americans then described their survey of microwave research done by Loomis and Karl Compton earlier in 1940.
 The British realised that Bell Telephone Laboratories and General Electric both could contribute a lot to receiver technology.
 The Americans had shown a Navy experimental shortwave 10-centimetre wavelength radar but had to admit that it had not enough transmitter power and they were at a dead end.
 Bowen and Cockcroft then revealed the cavity magnetron, with an amazing power output of about ten kilowatts at 10 centimetres.
 This disclosure dispelled any tension left between the delegations, and the meeting then went smoothly.

 Britain was interested in the Norden bombsight.
 President Roosevelt apologised and said that it was not available to Britain unless it could be shown that the Germans had something similar.
 Tizard was not unduly dismayed as he thought there were other US technologies more useful to Britain than the bombsight, and he asked for the unit's external dimensions so that British bombers could be modified to take it, if it became available at some future date.